cwangrun/CheXficient/README.md

 ### Non-adapted Evaluation
 Please refer to ./clipeval/eval_zeroshot.py for non-adapted zero-shot evaluation on:

-1) findings classification;
+1) Findings classification;
-2) cross-modal retrieval.
+2) Cross-modal retrieval.

 ### Downstream-adapted Evaluation:
 Please refer to ./models_clip.py for downstream tasks like: